 That year the family’s address was recorded as ‘5 Pitt House’, and in later census returns it appears as ‘Leake Pit House’ and ‘Leake Pit Cottages’.
 Although the building no longer exists it is possible to work out its location by examining contemporary Ordnance Survey maps of the area.
 The extract below from the 1883 edition clearly shows a small terrace or row of cottages with that name running parallel to Pithouse Lane, the road connecting Sutton Bonington with West Leake to the north.
 Its location on on the outskirts of both parishes could explain why some of the Mills boys were born in one parish but baptised in another.

 ‘Pit House’, which was named after the cock pit it once incorporated, lives on as the name of the restaurant attached to the Star Inn.
 The Star is identified on the map above by the initials ‘P.H’ (public house) below and slightly to the right of the words ‘Pit House’.
 Today it stands on the same site on the outskirts of West Leake and Sutton Bonington as it did when the Mills family lived just around the corner.
+It can also be clearly seen about seven minutes into a 1936 film about the activities of the Long Eaton Co-operative society available via the Media Archive for Central England website.

 Both John and Elizabeth lived surprisingly long lives given their humble socioeconomic backgrounds.
 Elizabeth was the first to go, finally succumbing to jaundice on 9 June 1885 aged seventy five.
 John followed six years later on 7 January 1892 at the age of eighty three.
 Although little is known of their final years, it seems likely the couple would have found life increasingly hard as a result of the Great Depression in British agriculture, which began in about 1873 and would continue well into the 1890s.
 Increased competition from America had led to a steep fall in the price of grain from which British farming has never truly recovered, and consequently this period saw both a fall in the living standards of rural workers and a wave of migration from to countryside into the towns and cities.
 Although John and Elizabeth were not part of this wave, a number of their children were.
 In the next post I will focus on this next generation of Millses, and in particular my grandmother’s great-grandfather, Reuben.